Fast drift effects in the averaging of a filtration combustion system - a periodic homogenization approach: Proof of Theorem

 which converges as $\eps\to 0$ to

-In order to obtain the last equality, we have used the periodicity in $y$ of the vector field $\Theta$.
-The convergence result relies on the essential fact that the sequence $\C^\eps f(T^\eps)$ has a two-scale limit, i.e. we used the strong compactness result established in Theorem \ref{strongcomp} and the boundedness of \mbox{$f(T)\leq T$} to deduce that $f(T^\eps)$ two-scale converges with drift to the limit $f(T^0)$, and hence the two-scale with drift limit $\C^0 f(T^0)$ of the sequence $\C^\eps f(T^\eps)$. \end{proof} \paragraph{$II.$ Choice of the drifts} Now, we select the constant drift vector $b^*$ such that the cell problems are weakly solvable. \begin{lemma} Assume $(H1)$--$(H3)$.
-Let $T^0(t,x)>0$, $\C^0(t,x)\geq 0$ be given.
-Let the effective drifts $b_T$ and $b_\C$ respectively defined as in \eqref{drift1} and \eqref{drift2} be such that there exists a unique solution to the cell problem \eqref{cellproblem}. \end{lemma} \begin{proof} One verifies directly that the corresponding compatibility condition is satisfied, i.e. by taking the average of the right hand side of \eqref{cellproblem} and equating the resulting expression to zero.
-Eventually, we deduce the definitions of the effective drift velocities given in \eqref{drift1} and \eqref{drift2}.
-Furthermore, the coupled variational formulation of \eqref{cellproblem} is
+The convergence result relies on the essential fact that the sequence $\C^\eps f(T^\eps)$ has a two-scale limit, i.e. we used the strong compactness result established in Theorem \ref{strongcomp} and the fact that $f$ has at most a linear growth in $T$, i.e., \mbox{$f(T)\leq T$}, to deduce that $f(T^\eps)$ two-scale converges with drift to the limit $f(T^0)$, and hence to the two-scale with drift limit $\C^0 f(T^0)$ of the sequence $\C^\eps f(T^\eps)$. \end{proof} \paragraph{$\rm II.$ Choice of the drifts} Now, we select the constant drift vector $b^*$ such that the cell problems are weakly solvable. \begin{lemma} Assume $(H1)$--$(H6)$.
+Let $T^0(t,x)\geq 0$, $\C^0(t,x)\geq 0$ be given.
+Let the effective drifts $b_T$ and $b_\C$ respectively be defined as in \eqref{drift1} and \eqref{drift2} such that there exists a unique solution

+up to the addition of a constant vector $(C, C)$ with $C\in \Real$, of the cell problem \eqref{cellproblem}. \end{lemma} \begin{proof} One verifies directly that the corresponding compatibility condition is satisfied, i.e. by taking the average of the right hand side of \eqref{cellproblem} and equating the resulting expression to zero.
+This way, we deduce the structure of the effective drift velocities given in \eqref{drift1} and \eqref{drift2}.
+Furthermore, the combined variational formulation of \eqref{cellproblem} is

-which be shown to satisfy the assumptions of the Lax-Milgram Lemma. \end{proof} \paragraph{$III.$ Derivation of the homogenized equations and effective coefficients} Take as test functions
+which can be shown to satisfy the assumptions of the Lax-Milgram Lemma. \end{proof} \paragraph{$\rm III.$ Derivation of the homogenized equations and effective coefficients} Take as test functions

-with $\phi,\psi\in C_0^\infty\big(\mathbb{R}^d\times S \big)$ with $\phi(T_f,x)=\psi(T_f,x)=0$.
+with $\phi,\psi\in C_0^\infty\big(\mathbb{R}^d\times S \big)$ with $\phi(t_f,x)=\psi(t_f,x)=0$.
 Also, observe that

 and correspondingly,